 Happy 20th Anniversary, Balthazar

-On St Patrick’s Day, where better to celebrate than at Balthazar, the lively French brasserie in SOHO owned by the restaurateur Kevin McNally.
+On St. Patrick’s Day, where better to celebrate than at Balthazar, the lively French brasserie in SOHO owned by the restaurateur Kevin McNally.
 The thinking was that Balthazar is always festive.
 Sure enough, many Irish had the same thought that day, with touches of green throughout the dining room.

-Arriving on the late side for lunch, around 2:15 PM, would-be diners were still pouring through the doors.
+Arriving on the late side for lunch, around 2:15 PM, the would-be diners were still pouring through the doors.
 Reservations highly recommended.
-The front of the restaurant is obscured for the time being, due to heavy construction on the street.
-Construction is booming in Manhattan, so it's hard to find a block where no one is digging up the roadbed or putting up a new building.
-Once inside, all is well.
+The facade of the restaurant is obscured for the time being, due to heavy construction on the street.
+Construction is booming in Manhattan, so it's hard to find a block where no one is digging up the roadbed.
+Once inside, all was well.

 Wines offered by the glass in too many restaurants are unremarkable, but such is not the case at Balthazar.
-On the list that day was a biodynamic white wine, a Pinot Blanc Cuvee George from Alsace, 2015, a medium-bodied wine that felt rounded in the mouth—not too dry and untroubled by oak.
-If many wine enthusiasts consider Pinot Blanc an understudy for Chardonnay and others think it plays second fiddle when compared to it's more glamourous cousin, Pinot Grigio, remember this: If you're uncertain as to what wine to order, you'll never go wrong with a Pinot Blanc- a pleasant wine.
+On the list that day was a bio-dynamic white, a Pinot Blanc Cuvee George from Alsace, 2015, a medium-bodied wine that felt rounded in the mouth—not too dry and untroubled by oak.
+If many wine enthusiasts consider Pinot Blanc an understudy for Chardonnay and others think it plays second fiddle compared to its more glamorous cousin, Pinot Grigio, remember this: If you're uncertain as to what wine to order, you'll never go wrong with a Pinot Blanc, a most pleasant wine.

 For sure, my companion was pleased.
-I, on the other hand, thinking spring, went with a Cotes de Provence rosé Coeux Esterelle 2015.
-Simply looking at that glass of rosé is a joyful experience, rich in color and in taste.
-The ripe red-fruit character of the wine, dry with a hint of lemon for added freshness, went well with a delectable broiled trout served with a bed of lentils and carrots.
+I, on the other hand, thinking Spring at last! chose a Côtes de Provence Rosé Coeur Estérelle 2015.
+Simply looking at that glass of rosé makes me happy.
+And the taste?
+With red-fruit character, it was dry with a hint of lemon for added freshness.
+Lovely with the broiled trout served over as bed of lentils and carrots.

-· 1500 covers per day, which averages out to about 700 served during dinnertime
+1,500 covers per day, which averages about 700 served during dinnertime

 Well, that's all for today, guys and gals!
-If I never made it back here as promised last week, it was due to a serious computer malfunction that would not allow me to upload any photos for the blog.
+If I never made it back here last week, it was due to a computer malfunction that would not allow me to upload photos for the blog.
 A blog without photos?
 Not for me, and not for you either.
-Here's to next week, when I'll have the coffee ready.
+So here's to next week, when I'll have the coffee ready.
 Until then, may life be good to you... À bientôt.